ostreifel/vsts-contributions/readme.md

 #### Unit Testing ####

 The project is setup for unit testing using `mocha`, `chai`, and the `karma` test runner.
-A simple exampe unit test is included in `scripts/logic/messageHelper.tests.ts`, to run tests just execute:
+A simple example unit test is included in `scripts/logic/messageHelper.tests.ts`.
+To run tests just execute:

 ```
 grunt test